-9.1(1) A successor of a beneficiary may consent to amendments, sign and present documents, and receive payment or other items of value in the name of the beneficiary without disclosing its status as a successor.

-(2) A successor of a beneficiary may consent to amendments, sign and present documents, and receive payment or other items of value in its own name as the disclosed successor of the beneficiary,

-(3) An ISSUER shall recognize a disclosed successor under subsection (2) of a beneficiary as beneficiary in full substitution for its predecessor upon compliance with the requirements for recognition by the ISSUER of a transfer of drawing rights by operation of law under the standard practice of financial institutions that regularly issue UNDERTAKINGs.

-(4) An ISSUER is not obliged to determine whether a purported successor is a successor of a beneficiary or whether the signature of a purported successor is genuine or authorized.
+- 9.1(1) A successor of a beneficiary may consent to amendments, sign and present documents, and receive payment or other items of value in the name of the beneficiary without disclosing its status as a successor. - (2) A successor of a beneficiary may consent to amendments, sign and present documents, and receive payment or other items of value in its own name as the disclosed successor of the beneficiary, - (3) An issuer shall recognize a disclosed successor under subsection (2) of a beneficiary as beneficiary in full substitution for its predecessor upon compliance with the requirements for recognition by the issuer of a transfer of drawing rights by operation of law under the standard practice of financial institutions that regularly issue undertakings. - (4) Subject to 9.1(3), an issuer is not obliged to determine whether a purported successor is a successor of a beneficiary or whether the signature of a purported successor is genuine or authorized.

-(5) An ISSUER who honours a purported successor's apparently complying presentation has the rights specified in section 17(4), even if the purported successor is not the successor of a beneficiary.

-(6) A beneficiary whose name is changed after the issuance of an UNDERTAKING has the same rights and obligations as a successor of a beneficiary under this section.
+- (5) Subject to 9.1(3), an issuer who honours a purported successor's apparently complying presentation has the rights specified in section 17(4), even if the purported successor is not the successor of a beneficiary. - (6) A beneficiary whose name is changed after the issuance of an undertaking has the same rights and obligations as a successor of a beneficiary under this section.